eventphone/python-mitel/README.md

 ## Overview and Purpose

 The Mitel SIP-DECT solution is a scalable IP-based multicell DECT-System.
 Multiple DECT basestations (RFPs) can be used to extend coverage.
 Up to 10.000 handsets (PPs) can be registered to use the system.
-Alls RFPs are orchestrated by one central component.
+All RFPs are orchestrated by one central component.
 It is called Open Mobility Manager (OMM).
 RFPs and PPs can be configured using a web based GUI as well as a java client application.
 The java client application called OMP connects to OMM using a custom xml-based protocol over an SSL-socket.
 The idea behind this Python Module is to reverse-engenieer that protocol to be able to script all changes inside the OMM.

 Following features are targeted:
 - Configure subscription mode (Off, Subscription, Wildcard)